Welcome to our web site! Read all about Bosun Bird, our Vancouver 27 sailboat, her crew and her latest adventures.

 Nick has recounted our adventures in the wintry waters of Argentina and Chile, near Cape Horn, in his book “Winter in Fireland: A Patagonian Sailing Adventure”; take a look here for reviews and colour versions of the photographs from the book, which is available at all the usual online outlets, including Amazon and UAP, in soft cover or as an e-book.
 An excerpt from the book, with illustrations, was published in the September 2020 edition of the popular UK sailing magazine Yachting World.
 For some recommendations for further reading see The best books on sailing in Patagonia.

 In case you’re interested in reading how ocean voyaging has changed over the past thirty years, we’ve included a short section on our earlier circumnavigation of the world (1985-89) aboard Tarka the Otter, an Albin Vega 27.
-A year ago we had a serendipitous reminder of that voyage when news reached us of a long-forgotten Message in a Bottle.
+More recently, we had a serendipitous reminder of that voyage when news reached us of a long-forgotten Message in a Bottle.

-Nick is the author of three other books – one on Colombia, another on Sudan and the most recent on South Sudan: “Collapse of a Country” with a foreword with Romeo Dallaire and Shelly Whitman.
+Nick is the author of three other books – one on Colombia, another on Sudan and a third on South Sudan: “Collapse of a Country” with a foreword with Romeo Dallaire and Shelly Whitman.
 He is also a regular contributor to the UK’s “Sailing Today” magazine; a number of his articles can be found here.

 Happy sailing!